Semistable abelian varieties and maximal torsion 1-crystalline submodules: Introduction

+Finite flat group schemes with monodromy were defined by Kato, and are essentially the same as log finite flat group schemes; see the introduction to \Cref{sec:ffgs-monodromy-1sstmodules} for more on this point.
+We prefer to work with monodromy structures, rather than with log structure, because we feel it clarifies the role of the Torsion Full Faithfulness Theorem.

+An isomorphism as in \eqref{intro-main-integral-isom} is also given by Coleman and Iovita (\cite{coleman-iovita-1} 4.6), where it is a key ingredient in the proof of their well known criterion for good reduction of abelian $K$-varieties.
+Our isomorphisms \eqref{intro-main-torsion-isom} give a torsion refinement that seems to be inaccessible via the $p$-adic integration approach of \cite{coleman-iovita-1}.
+Using our isomorphism in place of theirs, we obtain a proof of the Coleman-Iovita criterion (\Cref{coleman-iovita-breuil}).

+On the issue of removing the semistability assumption in \Cref{intro-main-theorem-phi}, we make no progress.
+In the work of Kim and Marshall, this assumption is needed to relate $\Phi_{A_{K}}[p^{m}]$ to the finite parts of quasi-finite flat group schemes (see \eqref{eq:phi-p-m-ito-fparts}), and in our work it is needed for the construction of a 1-motive.
+We have not, however, ruled out the possibility that \Cref{intro-main-theorem-phi} holds in general.
+To make progress on this question, one would have to understand more about 1-crystalline lifts of residual representations in situations of unipotent reduction.
+In the case of elliptic curves, the paper \cite{MR3324930} seems to be a useful point of departure.

+Grothendieck showed that \Cref{grothendieck-l-not-p} actually holds in greater generality, in particular, for discretely valued $K$ of characteristic $p>0$, and it is natural to ask if an $l=p$ analogue holds over such a field.
+Our work is restricted to $K$ of characteristic zero at least by its use of Ozeki's Torsion Full Faithfulness Theorem.
+This theorem is proved using $(\varphi, \widehat{G})$-modules, which are objects of the mixed characteristic world.
+As a replacement for such objects, one might consider the rigid cohomology of Lazda and P\'{a}l, which has already allowed for the proof of a $p$-adic Néron-Ogg-Shafarevich criterion, Theorem 5.74 in \cite{lazda-pal-rigid-coh}.

+We hope we have made our debt to Kim and Marshall apparent.
+The idea of studying derived functors of $\Crys_{1}$ originates in their work \cite{kim-marshall}, as does their definition of these derived functors in the spirit of Jannsen's definition of continuous \'etale cohomology.
+Marshall's thesis \cite{marshall-thesis} was an invaluable resource to us in our study of these derived functors and the general categories of (e.g., non-finite type torsion) $r$-crystalline $\Gamma_{K}$-modules that arise in their construction.

-The present work is derived from the author's PhD thesis, which was conducted under the guidance of Bryden Cais.
-We sincerely thank him for suggesting the project of removing the ramification restriction in the work of Kim and Marshall, and for his consistent support and help.
-We thank Keerthi Madapusi Pera for sharing his unpublished preprint \cite{madapusi-pera-log-pdivs-and-sst-reps}.
-We also thank Lars Halvard Halle for suggesting some minor corrections and clarifications on an earlier draft.
+The present work is derived from the author's PhD thesis, which was written under the guidance of Bryden Cais.
+The author sincerely thanks him for suggesting the project of removing the ramification restriction in the work of Kim and Marshall, and for his consistent support and help.
+The author thanks Keerthi Madapusi Pera for sharing his unpublished preprint \cite{madapusi-pera-log-pdivs-and-sst-reps}.
+He also thanks Lars Halvard Halle for his comments on an earlier draft.
+Finally, the author thanks the referee for mathematical corrections and suggestions relating to the exposition that have substantially improved the quality of the article.